Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 * navigate: Administer -> Pipeline -> Add Pipeline
 * choose the path: /data/xnat/pipeline/catalog/PipelineTest/SampleHelloWorldPipeline.xml
 * Importend!! leave the Name Textfield empty.
 A Bug will accur with you choose a spezific name.
-* after confirm your settings you can add this pipeline to your project and test the pipelineengine
+* after confirm your settings you can add this pipeline to your project and test the pipeline engine

 ### Container Service
 With this installation you can also add docker container as pipelines.
 Here a short example how it works with a external docker environment.